Kyle-L/Composer-Intro/README.md

 ![Composer Intro](assets/Title.png)

----

-Creating a composer package is a straightforward and simple process.
-In this tutorial, we will be creating a simple composer package and deploying it to [Packagist](https://packagist.org/).
-A learning assignment will also be provided to challenge you to create a more complex composer package.

-Estimated completion time: 20 - 30 minutes
+*Estimated completion time: 20 - 30 minutes*

-This set of instructions is intended for beginners with a little experience with PHP, object oriented programming, and consuming a RESTful API.
+*This set of instructions is intended for beginners with a little experience with PHP, object oriented programming, and consuming a RESTful API.*

 ## Contents
 - [Intro - Basics of Making a Package](#intro---basics-of-making-a-package)